mikkonie/sodar-check/README.md

 ## Usage

-1. Install requirements with `pip install -r requirements.txt`
+1. Install requirements with `pip install -r requirements.txt`.
-2. Create `.env` file with your configuration (see below)
+2. Create `.env` file with your configuration (see below).
-3. Run with `make run`
+3. Run with `make run`.
+4. Insert the iRODS password of the specified user when prompted.
-4. Observe the log output.
+5. Observe the log output.
 Problems show up with the `ERROR` log level.

 ## Configuration